Modeling Schr\"odinger equation diffraction with generalized function potentials and initial values: Alternative approximations and regularizations: Cauchy problems with source term or initial value replacing the potential

 We now leave the detailed specifications of the previous sections, vary certain aspects of the modeling and allow for simplifications and approximations.
 Interpreting the term involving the potential, $V_\eps u_\eps$, as a source term (right-hand side) for the equation, we investigate connections to approximate solution methods used in physics.
-In particular, we will employ iterative procedures and a concrete regularization for diffraction at a single-slit.